-The purpose of this study is to compare the effectiveness of two different treatments for symptoms of PTSD.
-In addition, we are interested in finding out if a medication called D-cycloserine (a cognitive enhancer) improves the effectiveness of these treatments by enhancing the learning that takes place during therapy.
+The purpose of this study is to understand the effectiveness of a new form of cognitive behavioral therapy that includes scenario recripting .
+In addition, we are interested in finding out if a medication called D-cycloserine (a cognitive enhancer) improves the effectiveness of this treatment by enhancing the learning that takes place during therapy.

 Who is the Study for?

 This is a study for adults in the Boston area who are suffering from Post-Traumatic Stress Disorder (PTSD) as a result of a traumatic event, including interpersonal violence or sexual assault.
 PTSD is a condition characterized by anxiety and avoidance of stressful memories.
 Click here to read more about PTSD.